Components

 Splits one node in two via the decomposition specified in

-.
-The node that keeps information about theSuccessor
+resultantfrom this operation are called"split".
+The node that keeps information about theSuccessorisself.- Parameters:

 node1_axes (list[int, str or Axis]) – First set of edges, will appear as the edges of the first (left) resultant node.